cometbft/cometbft/spec/consensus/time.md

   two block headers `H1` of height `h1` and `H2` of height `h2`,
   it is guaranteed that if `h2 > h1` then `H2.Time > H1.Time`.

-- **Byzantine Fault Tolerance**: faulty or malicious processes should not be able to arbitrarily influence (increase or decrease) the block Time.
+- **Byzantine Fault Tolerance**: malicious nodes or nodes with inaccurate clocks should not be able to arbitrarily increase or decrease the block Time.
-  In other words, the Time of blocks should be defined by correct processes.
+  In other words, the Time of blocks should be defined by correct nodes.

 In addition, the Time produced by CometBFT is expected, by external observers, to provide:

 - **Relation to real time**: block times bear some resemblance to real time.
-  In other words, block times should represent, within some reasonable accuracy, the actual time at which blocks were produced.
+  In other words, block times should represent, within some reasonable accuracy, the actual clock time at which blocks were produced.
+  More formally, lets `t` be the clock time at which a block with header `H` was first proposed.
+  Then there exists a, possibly unknown but reasonably small, bound `ACCURACY` so that `|H.Time - t| < ACCURACY`.

 ## Implementations